 - build pupil awareness of important environmental issues

-- prepare girls to play an active role as citizens
+- prepare pupils to play an active role as citizens

 It is important that the programme should: